Cork Heritage

 • History Trail, Oliver Plunkett Street

-• History Trail, Paul Street District, From Cornmarket Street to Emmett Place
+• History Trail, Paul Street District, From Cornmarket Street to Emmet Place

 • History Trail, Seamus Murphy, Cork Sculptor